-The student selects the "Defense" tab on his/her MyASU page and selects the option to schedule the defense.
+The student selects the "Defense" tab in his/her iPOS page and selects the option to schedule the defense.

 The student must also submit the thesis document for format review to the Graduate College at least 10 calendar days prior to the scheduled defense date.
-The format must follow the Graduate College guidelines (https://graduate.asu.edu/format-manual).
-The Graduate College office has designed a formatting tool to assist students with formatting the title page, table of contents, list of illustrations, acknowledgements, etc. The format tool and instructions for using it can be found at https://graduate.asu.edu/completing-your-degree under the "format" tab.
+Graduate College Format guidelines must be followed.
+The Graduate College office has designed a formatting tool to assist students with formatting the title page, table of contents, list of illustrations, acknowledgements, etc. The format tool and instructions for using it can be found on the Graduate College Completing Your Degree webpage under the "format" tab.
 It is suggested that the document is first completed and then cut and pasted into the formatting tool.
 If format revisions are required, students should make the necessary revisions and resubmit to the grad format office until format approval is received.
 Students should simultaneously complete format revisions and any revisions requested by the committee.